youyifong/dense_cell_segmentation/README.md

 # Summary

-Cellpose training is implemented in shell scripts.
-DeepCell training is implemented in jupyter notebooks.
-The AP results are saved in csv files under the APresults folder.
+- Cellpose training is implemented in shell scripts.
+- DeepCell training is implemented in jupyter notebooks.
+- Mask_R_CNN-TF2 training is implemented in pythons scripts.
+- The AP results are saved in csv files under the APresults folder.
 Tabular and graphical summary of the results are made with summary.R